Salmon Burgers with Creamy Lemon Herb Sauce

 • Dijon mustard – This adds a subtle tart flavor that goes so well with salmon.

-• Chili powder - Just use a small amount of chili powder in the burgers to add a small amount of flavor.
-I also loved the red specks that gave the burgers some added color.
-This amount of chili powder should not make the burgers spicy, but if you’re really concerned about spice, use paprika instead.
+• Chili powder – Just use a small amount of chili powder in the burgers to add flavor.
+This small amount of chili powder should not make the burgers spicy, but paprika works too.

 Almost every burger makes a great freezer meal, and salmon burgers are no exception.